 Supervisor Steve Davis lives in Paint Township.
 He is a lifetime farmer.
 He is active and semi-retired.
 He raises registered Angus cattle and had a purebred hog business for 30 years.
 He has cut back on his herd but still maintains about 15 cows.
 Davis considers improving soil health as the biggest natural resource opportunity.
 He has seen reduced soil tilth from when he was a teenager as a result of conventional farming practices today.
 No till and cover crops could be a very big factor in saving our soil structure and health.

 Treasurer/Secretary Bob Hunter lives in Paint Township.
 He is a retired farmer and self-employed CPA.
 He is seeking his fourth term on the board.
 He currently serves as Secretary/Treasurer.
 Bob has lived in Madison County his entire life except for one year he lived in Columbus.
 He belongs to several professional organizations, including Ohio Society of CPAs, Madison County Farm Bureau, Ohio Cattlemen’s Association, Ohio Corn Growers’ Association and the Ohio Soybean Association.
 Bob believes managing our water supply and water quality are our most important concerns in Madison County.

 Supervisor Jonathan Francis lives in Fairfield Township.
-He is a precision ag specialist at AgPro Companies.
+He is a Salesman & Integrated Solutions Specialist at Ag-Pro.
 He grew up on a farm and continues to farm today.
-He feels the most important natural resource issue in Madison County is water.
-Rain does not always come at the right place at the right time.
-The challenge is handling drainage and runoff in an economically and environmentally sound way.
+Jonathan feels the most important natural resource issue in Madison County is water and handling drainage and runoff in an economically and environmentally sound way.